 The Dark Phoenix Story

 All of that brings us to the story in DARK PHOENIX.
 The film begins in 1992, about 10 years after the end of X-MEN: APOCALYPSE.
-Remember that the X-Men movie timeline was basically reset by DAYS OF FUTURE PAST.
+Remember that the X-MEN movie timeline was basically reset by DAYS OF FUTURE PAST.
 That allowed Simon Kinberg, as writer and producer — and now director — to return to the X-Men of the 1980s and ’90s.
 Here’s the official synopsis from Fox:

 During a rescue mission in space, Jean Grey is nearly killed when she is hit by a mysterious cosmic force.
 Once she returns home, this force not only makes her infinitely more powerful, but far more unstable.
 Wrestling with this entity inside her, Jean unleashes her powers in ways she can neither comprehend nor contain.
 With Jean spiraling out of control, and hurting the ones she loves most, she begins to unravel the very fabric that holds the X-Men together.
 Now, with this family falling apart, they must find a way to unite — not only to save Jean’s soul, but to save our very planet from aliens who wish to weaponize this force and rule the galaxy.

 Setting aside questions about Chastain’s character, many details are still open to question.
 Jean didn’t survive X-MEN: THE LAST STAND, but we can’t even guess how the new movie will end.
+The latest trailer seems to clarify who the funeral pictured above is for, but Simon Kinberg also said in the interview linked above that “there are certainly other major casualties” in the movie, so be ready to say goodbye to some other characters.

 The Cast of Dark Phoenix

-Here we go.
 Sophie Turner plays Jean Grey, who in the comics and the original 2000 film was one of the original X-Men.
 In the current movie timeline, however, she showed up fairly recently, in 2016’s X-MEN: APOCALYPSE.
 The main characteristic of this version of Jean Grey is that she’s wary of her powers — and she evidently hasn’t learned to accept them in the 10 years of story time since APOCALYPSE ended.
 DARK PHOENIX carries her fears to an extreme end.

 James McAvoy plays Charles Xavier, leader of the X-Men and the founder of Xavier’s School for Gifted Youngsters.
 He has led the X-Men to become national heroes as mutants have been accepted by humanity, but that also puts the team in increasingly dangerous situations.
 While Xavier tries to do the right thing, he sometimes falls short of the mark.
 He put psychic blocks in Jean when she was young, to help control her powers, but that action comes back to haunt him.